Onlineberatung/documentation/docs/backend/install_and_running_on_cluster.md

    - `technical`
    - `rocket-chat-technical-user`
    - `system1`
-4. Deploy the changed values as described in the [public template repository](https://github.com/Onlineberatung/onlineBeratung-k8s-config) via an `helm upgrade`
+4. Deploy the changed values as described in the [public template repository](https://github.com/Onlineberatung/onlineBeratung-k8s-config) via an `helm upgrade` and restart the messageservice, uploadservice and userservice.

 # Access your deployment as consultant
 As soon as all services are up and running go to <yourdomain> and login as